sandyavs/mealplanner-wiki/Test-case-portfolio-v1.0-and-2.0.md

 7. Similarly, navigate to the section for managing tags.
 8. Attempt to create or edit a tag containing spaces.
 9. Verify whether the system allows using spaces in tag names.
-10. If spaces are allowed, save the changes and ensure they are persisted correctly in the system.
-11. If spaces are not allowed, validate that the system displays appropriate error messages or warnings.

 ## Expected Behaviour: